 Now, maybe I’m dating myself here, but do you remember the old days when practicing math facts was all about the teacher holding up flashcards and doing daily timed worksheets (sometimes on colored paper!)?
 Some of us look back on those days and appreciate the simplicity of the redundant exercises.
 Many of us may even have a certificate hiding around in our keepsakes, claiming that at one time, when it came to multiples of 9, we were the best in our class.
-Even so, the modern teacher in us also realizes that we have (thankfully) come a long way from the redundant math practices and review of our predecessors.
+Even so, the modern teacher in us also realizes that we have (thankfully) come a long way from the redundant math practices and reviews of our predecessors.

 Although flashcards and timed worksheets can be helpful in the memorization of basic math facts, they don’t have to be the only math facts practice in our classrooms.
 We have so many other resources available that we should have a whole toolbox (or Google Drive) full of digital and in-person activities for reviewing math facts.

 Math is best learned when worked on and played with in a variety of contexts.
 In this post, we will discuss 8 ways to work on math facts with students, whether they are at home or hanging out with you in the classroom!

 Although computer technology and 1:1 teaching have been around for almost two decades, the real technological renaissance in education didn’t come until 2020…the spring of 2020, to be specific.
 Before that fateful semester, many of us had the technology available to us to check out from our school libraries or to dust off as we pulled a computer cart out of the shared closet in our pods, but we weren’t using individual computers and tablets for learning with students every day.

 I would venture to say… that is no longer true.

 Since 2020 forced us online, many teachers who work in schools that weren’t 1:1 before now find themselves staring at students who are wearing masks and have personal devices sitting on the desk in front of them or (sadly) are viewing their students from the other side of a screen full-time.